VDA5050/VDA5050/VDA5050_EN.md

 ## 6.4 Actions

-If the mobile robot supports actions other than driving, these actions are executed via the action field that is attached to either a node or an edge, or sent via the separate topic `instantActions` (see Section [6.10 Topic "instantActions"](#610-topic-instantactions-from-master-control-to-agv)).
+If the mobile robot supports actions other than driving, these actions are executed via the action field that is attached to either a node or an edge, or sent via the separate topic `instantActions` (see Section [6.4.1 Instant actions](#641-instant-actions)).

-Actions that are to be executed on an edge shall only run while the mobile robot is on the edge (see Section [6.12.2 Traversal of nodes and entering/leaving edges](#6122-traversal-of-nodes-and-enteringleaving-edges-triggering-of-actions)).
+Actions that are to be executed on an edge shall only run while the mobile robot is on the edge (see Section [6.5.2 Traversal of nodes and entering/leaving edges, triggering of actions](#652-traversal-of-nodes-and-enteringleaving-edges-triggering-of-actions)).

 Actions that are triggered on nodes can run as long as they need to run and should be self-terminating (e.g., an audio signal that lasts for five seconds or a pick action, that is finished after picking up a load) or formulated pairwise (e.g., "activateWarningLights" and "deactivateWarningLights"), although there may be exceptions.